Wilberforce Monument

-The Wilberforce Monument is a monument honoring English politician and abolitionist William Wilberforce in Kingston Upon Hull, England.
+The Wilberforce Monument is a monument honouring English politician and abolitionist William Wilberforce in Kingston Upon Hull, England.
 The ashlar structure consists of a Doric column topped by a statue of Wilberforce.
 Construction on the monument began in 1834 and was completed the following year.
-In 1952, it was designated a Grade II listed structure.
+In 2011, it was designated a Grade II listed structure.

 History

 Creation

 William Wilberforce was born into a wealthy family in Kingston upon Hull in 1759.
 In 1780, he became a Member of Parliament (MP), a position he would hold until 1825.
 In 1787, following a conversion to evangelical Christianity, Wilberforce became a vocal abolitionist and championed anti-slavery causes in the House of Commons.
 He died in 1833, several days after the passage of the Slavery Abolition Act 1833, and was buried in Westminster Abbey.

 Within five days of his death, the mayor of Kingston upon Hull was petitioned to erect a monument in his honour.
 The monument would be paid for through donations, and as a result, fundraising efforts quickly commenced.
 The total cost for the monument would be approximately £1,250.
 W. H. Clarks of Leeds was selected to design the monument as a Doric column.
 While Clarks was also responsible for overseeing the erection of the monument, the actual building was carried out by Myers and Wilson.
 On 1 August 1834, the date on which the Slavery Abolition Act went into effect, the monument's cornerstone was laid by Richard Bethell MP.
 While several locations in the city had been considered (including Kingston Square and several locations near the banks of the Humber), the location that had ultimately been selected was Whitefriargate, near the Princes Quay dock.
 A statue, initially only an afterthought of the monument committee, was also commissioned and created by Feort, a local sculptor.
 Construction was completed with the placement of the statue on 12 November 1835.